Balloon Crash: A Texan Tragedy

 The balloon's pilot and listed owner of Heart of Texas HABR has been identified as 49-year-old Alfred "Skip" Nichols.

 Praised by passengers and fellow balloon operators as a friendly and capable pilot, Nichols had a long record of balloon flights.
-His personal history shows a few run-ins with the law, including a felony DUI in 2000 which dissolved into a misdemeanor charge by 2002.
-He was also convicted of DWI in 2010, and his license to drive a motor vehicle had been suspended twice.
-He was identified by a former girlfriend as a "recovering alcoholic;" she went on to insist that he never drank when he had an upcoming flight.
+His personal history shows a few run-ins with the law, including a couple of license suspensions and possession charges, but overall people's impressions of him seem quite positive.

 Heart of Texas itself has a troubled relationship with the Better Business Bureau, who rated it a D+ after receiving six complaints over the last few years.
 It also has a score of 1.5 stars on Yelp, a website that allows customers to review and rate businesses.
-Much of that carries over from its previous tenure in Missouri, where people had been warned by the BBB not to engage the business' services after a series of complaints that went unanswered by Nichols.
+Much of that carries over from its time in Missouri, where people had been warned by the BBB not to use the business' services after several complaints went unanswered.

-To be fair, many of the negative reviews on Yelp seem to stem from cancelled or delayed flights rather than any specific safety or staffing concerns.
-Hot-air balloons are somewhat at the mercy of the weather; another pilot stated that if winds are blowing even at just a few miles an hour, a balloon may have to remain grounded.
+To be fair, many of the negative reviews on Yelp seem to be about cancelled or delayed flights rather than any specific safety or staffing concerns.
+Hot-air balloons are largely at the mercy of the weather; another pilot stated that if winds are blowing even at just a few miles an hour, a balloon may have to remain grounded.

-With so many complaints of cancellations, it's possible that the scheduled flights weren't filling enough slots with paying customers to make it fiscally viable to actually run them.
-It stinks for the people who paid good money just to get rescheduled, but if operating costs exceed incoming payments, a business with a slim budget has to run a tighter ship.
-It's why you see small restaurants keeping weird hours, or even closing on particular weekdays where they historically have slow traffic.
+With so many complaints of cancellations, it's possible that the scheduled flights weren't filling enough slots with paying customers to make it worth running them.
+That stinks for the people who got rescheduled, but if operating costs exceed incoming payments then a business with a slim budget has to run a tighter ship.
+It's why you see small restaurants keeping odd hours, or even closing on days when they generally have slow traffic.

-None of this is meant to say that Nichols' record or HOT's reviews have any specific bearing on Saturday's flight--it's just important to have the facts.
-People's enthusiastic endorsements of Nichols and his ability as a pilot shouldn't be underestimated, and authorities have not yet pointed any fingers as the investigation continues.
+None of this is meant to say that Nichols' record or HOT's reviews have any specific bearing on Saturday's flight, nor do I have any interest in gossiping or mudslinging.
+People's enthusiastic endorsements of Nichols and his ability as a pilot shouldn't be underestimated, and authorities have not drawn any conclusions as the investigation continues.
+I just believe it's important to have as much context as possible, which means taking the bad with the good.

 Professional Ballooning Doesn't Get Much Regulation

-The NTSB has requested further regulation and monitoring of ballooning from the FAA but hasn't received much of a response.
-Citing examples of injurious/fatal crashes in 2007, 2008, and 2013, NTSB board members petitioned for similar oversight to that given to helicopter and private-airplane tours.
-The FAA has yet to implement or acknowledge this petition, leaving the majority of ballooning safety to the individual discretion of tour operators.
+The NTSB has requested further regulation and monitoring of ballooning from the FAA but hasn't gotten much of a response.
+Citing examples of injurious/fatal crashes in 2007, 2008, and 2013, NTSB board members petitioned for oversight similar to that on helicopter and private-airplane tours.
+The FAA hasn't even acknowledged the petition, leaving the majority of ballooning safety to the discretion of tour operators.

 Grounds for Seeking Damages?

 When the mourning subsides, questions may begin to arise about the specific obligations Heart of Texas has to the families of the deceased parties.
-Depending on what is revealed by the ongoing investigation, people may find reason to claim negligence by the company.
+Depending on what is revealed by the ongoing investigation, people may claim the balloon operator, and the company behind him, were negligent.

 The plaintiffs' attorneys would need to be able to prove the following:

-Heart of Texas HABR was owned by Skip Nichols, who was also its Chief Pilot and was in charge of the ill-fated voyage.
 A transaction between a company and its customers is a contract, and inherent to that contract is the idea that no foreseeable harm will come to the clients.
-However, the balloon crashed and people died, and there's only so many ways that could have happened, most of which do involve some level of human action or inaction.
+However, the balloon crashed and people died, and some ways that could have happened involve operator failure.

 The more specialized your activity, the more the liability falls on you to perform it correctly.
 That's called standard of care.
 Consider it like this:

-- If you're a normal person doing a normal thing (let's say driving a car), you are held to the standards of care that a reasonable person will be (oddly enough, this is called the Reasonable Person Standard).
-Don't drive drunk, don't run stop signs, don't hit people.
-You'll be judged on how well you can conform to those basic rules, but there's some accommodation made for external circumstances--a bush hiding a stop sign, unexpected brake failure, etc.
+• If you're a normal person doing a normal thing (let's say driving a car), you are held to the standards of care that a reasonable person will be: don't drive drunk, don't run stop signs, don't hit people, etc. You'll be judged on how well you can conform to those basic rules, but there's some accommodation made for external circumstances like a bush hiding a stop sign or unexpected brake failure.

-- Now change that up a bit--you're a normal person doing an abnormal thing.
+• Now change that up a bit: You're a normal person doing an abnormal thing.
 I would say ballooning fits this category pretty well, so at this stage you're a person who flies solo in a hot air balloon, enjoying the view.
-You're now subject to an elevated standard of care because you are performing an unusual task, and it is presumed you understand better than a normal person how to do it.
+You now have an elevated standard of care because you are performing an unusual task, and it is presumed you understand better than a normal person how to do it.
 You'll be judged more strictly than you were for driving your car.

-- At this point you've gotten tired of flying alone and you start taking friends in the balloon with you.
-Now you're a knowledgeable person doing an abnormal thing; you are also responsible for the safety of other, untrained people.
-The expectation of your practiced standard of care has risen accordingly.
-Your actions and precautions will be more carefully examined in the event that something goes wrong.
+• You're tired of flying alone and you start taking friends in the balloon with you.
+Now you're a knowledgeable person doing an abnormal thing, so you are responsible for the safety of your untrained passengers.
+The expectation of your practiced standard of care has risen accordingly, and if something goes wrong you'll be under closer scrutiny.

-- In our final example, word of mouth has spread and ballooning ain't cheap, so you start accepting money for balloon rides.
-You're a businessman now--a professional, engaging in your area of expertise, responsible for groups of normal people who paid you money.
-Your standard of care jumps a couple of notches, and you will be heavily scrutinized if anything goes wrong.
-In these instances, the reasonable care standard is far behind you; your duty as a professional is much higher than that of an amateur.
+• In our final example, word of mouth has spread and ballooning ain't cheap, so you start accepting money for balloon rides.
+You're a businessman now—a professional, engaging in your area of expertise, responsible for groups of normal people who paid you money.
+Your standard of care jumps a couple of notches, and you will be heavily scrutinized if anyone gets hurt.
+In these instances, the reasonable care standard for amateurs is far behind you; your duty as a professional is much higher.

-I want to be clear: I'm not personally attacking Skip Nichols, just exploring the legalities.
-Negligence could be argued based on the more rigorous standards of care Nichols would be expected to exercise as a professional balloonist, especially with paying passengers.
-If equipment failure was responsible for the fire, HOT will be on the hook for failing to maintain it.
+I want to be clear that I'm not personally attacking anyone, just exploring the legalities.
+Negligence could be argued based on the more rigorous standards of care Mr. Nichols would be expected to exercise as a professional balloonist, especially with paying passengers.
+If equipment failure was responsible for the fire, HOT might be liable for failing to maintain it.
 If the power lines caused the fire, it could be argued that Nichols's practice and training as a pilot should have kept the balloon from colliding with them.

-Given that this incident involves fatal injury, duty would certainly appear to be breached.
-If negligence were to be proven to a jury, HOT would owe damages to the plaintiffs.
+Given that this incident involves fatal injury, that duty certainly appears to be breached.
+If negligence were proven to a jury, Heart Of Texas would owe damages to the plaintiffs.

 If Skip Nichols is posthumously found to have been negligent, his actions (or lack thereof) will have had a significant role in the tragic turn of events.
 Causation is determined by looking at the facts of the case and deciding whether the defendant was the proximate (direct) cause of injury and actions were contributory to the damages.